patbenatar/vscode-advanced-new-file/README.md

 * Control the order of top convenient options ("last selection", "current file", etc) via config setting `advancedNewFile.convenienceOptions`
 * Brace expansion - expand braces into multiple files.
 Entering `index.{html,css}` will create and open `index.html` and `index.css`. (thanks to [chuckhendo](https://github.com/chuckhendo) and [timlogemann](https://github.com/timlogemann))
+* Opt in or out of using local Git ignores to control which folders to display.

 ## Configuration Example